LordOfTrident/tokiscript/README.md

 	</a>
 </p>

+> [!WARNING]
+> This is a **very very slow language**, because while making it i did not care about performance
+> or good code.
+I just wanted to get it working to test stuff and play around.

 A simple dynamically typed interpreted language i decided to write in C for fun and practice.

 Clone this repo with